reposaur/reposaur/README.md

 ```

 By default, the CLI attempts to detect the namespace based on the data.
 If
-it's failing to detect a valid namespace, you can specify it manually using the `--namespace <NAMESPACE>` flag.
+it's failing to detect a valid namespace, you can specify it manually using the `--namespace <namespace>` flag.

 ## Rules